In this article:

-- Pour just enough water in the pot to submerge the rose petals.
+- Pour just enough water into the pot to submerge the rose petals.

 - Cover the pot with its lid upside down and bring the solution to a boil.

-- Keep ice cubes on top of the inverted lid and let the solution simmer on medium-low flame for 20-30 minutes.
+- Place ice cubes on top of the inverted lid, and let the solution simmer on medium-low flame for 20–30 minutes.

 - When the ice melts, replace it with more ice cubes to enable the condensation of the steam to form rose water, which will trickle down from the underside of the lid straight into the bowl placed on top of the stand.